 - Surgeons seeking board certification by the ABS must have graduated from an accredited medical school in the U.S. or Canada, or be certified by the Educational Commission for Foreign Medical Graduates.

-- Following medical school, surgeons must complete at least five years of training in a residency program in the U.S. or Canada accredited by either the Accreditation Council for Graduate Medical Education (ACGME) or the Royal College of Physicians and Surgeons of Canada.
+- Following medical school, surgeons must complete at least five years of training in a residency program approved by the Accreditation Council for Graduate Medical Education (ACGME) or the Royal College of Physicians and Surgeons of Canada.
 During their training, they must acquire extensive operative experience and a broad knowledge of disease management.

 2. Application for Certification

 - Upon completion of their residency training, surgeons can apply for board certification by the ABS.
-The director of their residency program must attest to the surgeon's surgical skills, ethics and professionalism.
-In addition, they must provide a log of their operative experience for review, which must be acceptable in size and scope.
+When applying, they must fully document their training and operative experience, and the director of their residency program must attest to their surgical skills, ethics and professionalism.

-- All surgeons must also hold a U.S. or Canadian medical license before they can become certified.
+- In addition, all surgeons must hold a U.S. or Canadian medical license before they can become certified.

 - If the application is approved, the surgeon is admitted to the required examinations for certification.